Bill Adam

 Bill Adam (born May 25, 1946) is a Canadian racing driver born in Airdrie, North Lanarkshire, Scotland.

+Children: Kristopher Adam, Damen Adam, Shea Adam.

 Adam co-drove a Jaguar XJR-5 with Bob Tullius at Sears Point in 1983.

 Starting his career in sports cars toward the end of the 1970s, Adam drove as a privateer, winning a Canadian championship before being hired professionally.
 Invited to join the factory backed Group 44 race team in 1980, he spent time co-driving with Bob Tullius in the Triumph TR8 in the IMSA series and had GTO class victories at the 12 Hours of Sebring, Road Atlanta, Mosport, and Road America, as well as a victory at Daytona where he drove alone.
-In mid-1982, the team unveiled its Prototype Jaguar GTP racer, and it finished 3rd at its first race ever at Road America.
+In mid-1982, the team unveiled its Prototype Jaguar GTP racer, and it finished third at its first race ever at Road America.
 In the 1983 season, Adam and Tullius led almost every race but the car proved fragile, although it they did win Road Atlanta, Lime Rock, Mosport and Pocono races.
 In 1985, Adam joined Conte Racing, co driving with John Paul Jr. in the factory-backed March GTP racer.
 Power came from a factory engine program at Buick, a V-6 turbo motor that put out in excess of 1000HP.
 Unfortunately, the power of this engine was more than the chassis could handle and it led almost every race, but broke down in almost every race.
 Following years were spent with Bayside Racing from Seattle, Washington in their Porsche 962 GTP racer, as well as the Hendricks Motorsport Chevrolet Corvette GTP racer.
 1986 & 1987 were also spent in the Rothmans Porsche Cup in Canada with numerous victories as well as winning a prestigious Porsche Cup award, something given out to the world's top Porsche racers.
-At the 1987 24 Hours of Le Mans, driving a Porsche 962C for Porsche Canada/Brun Motorsport, Adam teamed with Scott Goodyear and Richard Spenard, running as high as 5th overall before stopping with engine problems.
+At the 1987 24 Hours of Le Mans, driving a Porsche 962C for Porsche Canada/Brun Motorsport, Adam teamed with Scott Goodyear and Richard Spenard, running as high as fifth overall before stopping with engine problems.
 One season was spent with the Protofab race team, racing a factory backed effort in both Camaro and Corvette race cars before spending a few years out of motorsport.
 1994 saw Adam return to racing, driving the Champion Racing Porsche.
 Along with co-drivers including John Paul Jr., Juan Manuel Fangio II, Brian Redman, and Thierry Boutsen, he had a second-place finish at the Sebring 12 Hour with Hans-Joachim Stuck in 1995 and second place at Watkins Glen International.
 He would return in 1996 with Stuck to win the 12 hour Sebring GT1 class.
-In 1997, he placed 2nd in class, again with Stuck and Boutsen, at the 24 Hours of Daytona.
+In 1997, he placed second in class, again with Stuck and Boutsen, at the 24 Hours of Daytona.